SpawnsSinner/SpawnsSinner/README.md

 hypersharing yumeshipper!!!! my only romantic f/o is elliot builder's forsaken variant :)
 if you're wondering what any of the flags on my ponies are, they can all be found on my pronouns.cc
 pleeeease do not intentionally sexualise leon kennedy in front of me tankyou
+### island built limit whisper = block.
+I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone
 🌙 - offtab, asleep or afk, whisper me if you wanna interact